img

 There are a number of methods available to help prevent pregnancy.
 Deciding which method is right for you involves considering a number of issues, including convenience, cost, potential side effects, and future pregnancy plans.

-Hormonal methods of birth control (contraception) contain female hormones in the form of either estrogen and progestin, or progestin only.
+Hormonal methods of birth control (contraception) contain female hormones as a combination of estrogen and progestin, or as progestin only.
 They are a safe and reliable way to prevent pregnancy for most women and include an implant, an intrauterine device (IUD), injections, pills, a vaginal ring, and a skin patch.
-IUD or coil is a small, often T-shaped birth control device that is inserted into a woman's uterus to prevent pregnancy.
+An IUD (or coil), is a small, often T-shaped, birth control device that is inserted into a woman's uterus to prevent pregnancy.

 Order safe and effective birth control